mooch443/trex/docs/parameters_trex.rst

 	**default value:** 60

 	Degrees of separation between the eye and looking straight ahead.
-Results in the eye looking towards head.angle +- `visual_field_eye_separation`.
+Results in the eye looking towards head.angle +- .